 There are several question formats that can be made progressive:

 - Creating progressive single function questions: described below; used for defined coding scenarios with test cases that can be automatically scored.
-Available in CodeSignal Pre-Screen Test or CodeSignal Interview.
+Available in CodeSignal Assessments or CodeSignal Interview.
 Will also support advanced assessment functionality soon, too!

 Single function questions give candidates a defined scenario, where a given output is expected.
 Candidates can be automatically scored via (visible and/or hidden) test cases that are run against the candidate’s solution.